 - Huge Guy, Tiny Girl: Non-romantic: Darla and her butler Max.

 - Humiliation Conga: Every measure Darla takes to ruin the performance of Danny and friends at the end of the movie makes the show ten times better, and she injures herself horribly with each attempt.
-After getting electrocuted, tossed about and flattened, she tops it off with an unintentional public confession of her evil deeds, flushing her own career down the toilet.
+After getting electrocuted, tossed about and flattened, she tops it off with an unintentional public confession of her evil deeds, destroying her own career.

 - Interspecies Romance: Implied between Cranston (a goat) and Frances (a fish).